Harshit564/libre_health_GSOC_2020/README.md

     1) Open the file at the root directory
     2) Code your modifications in the project.

+For help getting started with Flutter, view our online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference.

 P.S: You already have all the basic libraries and extensions of flutter on your IDE.

 ### ScreenShots of the Flutter Application